mathewchamberlain/SignacX/README.md

 #### MASC

-Sometimes, we have single cell genomics data with disease information.
+Sometimes, we have single cell genomics data with disease information, and we want to know which cellular phenotypes are enriched for disease.
 [In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to classify cellular phenotypes in healthy and lupus nephritis kidney cells, and then we used [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) to identify which cellular phenotypes were disease-enriched.

 Note:
-* MASC typically requires equal numbers of cells and samples between case and control: an unequal number might skew the clustering of cells towards one sample (i.e., a "batch effect"), which could cause spurious disease enrichment (biasing the mixed effect model).
+* MASC typically requires equal numbers of cells and samples between case and control: an unequal number might skew the clustering of cells towards one sample (i.e., a "batch effect"), which could cause spurious disease enrichment in the mixed effect model.
 Since Signac classifies each cell independently (without using clusters), it can be used with MASC without balancing samples or cells, unlike cluster-based annotation methods.

 ### Non-human data